akononovicius/physRisk-content-repository/articles/2012/recent-articles-agent-based-modeling-burst-statistics.md

-Title: Our recent articles on agent based reasoning and the burst statistics
+Title: Our recent articles on agent-based reasoning and the burst statistics
 Date: 2012-01-17 10:00
 Author: Aleksejus Kononovicius
-Tags: Agent-based models, General information, Econometrics, Stochastic models, 1/f noise, A. Kononovicius, S. Reimann, V. Gontis, agent based reasoning, financial markets, literature, multifractality, burst statistics
+Tags: Agent-based models, General information, Econometrics, Stochastic models, 1/f noise, A. Kononovicius, S. Reimann, V. Gontis, agent-based reasoning, financial markets, literature, multifractality, burst statistics
 Slug: recent-articles-agent-based-modeling-burst-statistics
 Status: published

 In the next Physica A
 issue (will be made available in February, 2012) our article \[cite id="Kononovicius2012PhysA"\] will be published.
-The article is on the agent based reasoning for the stochastic models.
+The article is on the agent-based reasoning for the stochastic models.
 Basically this article incorporates knowledge obtained while working on the simple models provided on Physics of Risk:<!--more-->